nadzyah/baseline-data-form/README.md

 Also this json-editor is used to generate "commands" page.
 Once you've provided set of commands (in yaml format) for each device that you want the customer to execute in CLI, it is transformed in web-form with text-areas as it's defined in `modules/commands_to_schema.py` file.

 Validation process is defined in `home.html` file (with JavaScript code).

+### Unique substitutions and validation

+One-to-one relationship between specific label's name and the substitution for it (label and format for its input) is established with the next steps:

+1. Get the original label's name.
+2. Write the the end of the name a random integer.
+3. Rewrite this specific label in yaml-data with the randomized one (from 2nd step).
+4. Associate the unique label's name from 2nd step with the original one
+5. Associate substitution and format from the comment with the obtained from 2nd step label's name.

+---

 To get more information read the code, it's well documented.